Morgan Stanley Reiterates Splunk (SPLK) Equal-Weight Recommendation

 What is the Fund Sentiment?

-There are 1158 funds or institutions reporting positions in Splunk.
-This is an increase of 7 owner(s) or 0.61% in the last quarter.
-Average portfolio weight of all funds dedicated to SPLK is 0.30%, an increase of 6.86%.
+There are 1153 funds or institutions reporting positions in Splunk.
+This is unchanged over the last quarter.
+Average portfolio weight of all funds dedicated to SPLK is 0.30%, an increase of 8.71%.
 Total shares owned by institutions decreased in the last three months by 1.67% to 158,794K shares.
-The put/call ratio of SPLK is 0.40, indicating a bullish outlook.
+The put/call ratio of SPLK is 0.41, indicating a bullish outlook.

 What are Other Shareholders Doing?